The-AI-Alliance/microsite-template/README-template.md

 > [!WARN]
 > After running the script, your changes are only in your local repo, not pushed upstream.
 We'll fix that in step 5 below.

+### 3. Edit the website buttons.

+There are purple "header buttons" that appear on all pages in the website.
+You can see in existing websites, e.g., [OTDI](https://the-ai-alliance.github.io/open-trusted-data-initiative/).
+They are defined in the file `docs/includes/header_buttons_custom.html`.
+Edit this file to define buttons that work for you. ([OTDI](https://the-ai-alliance.github.io/open-trusted-data-initiative/ is an example of customization.)
+Or if you don't want any buttons, delete the contents of that file, but don't delete the file.

-### 3. Add your initial content for the repo.
+### 4. Add your initial custom content for the pages in the `docs` directory.

 > [!NOTE]
-> If you are creating a repo for code, not a microsite, delete the `docs` directory, but do the following steps that make sense.
+> If you are creating a repo for code, not a microsite, delete the `docs` directory and skip to the next step.

 There are other placeholder texts in the `docs/**/*.markdown`, README, and other files that you should replace with your real content as soon as possible, e.g.,